-Students who withdraw or graduate from Sterling College will be required to complete Exit Counseling for Direct Loans and Perkins Loans before official transcripts or diplomas will be released.
+Students who withdraw or graduate from Sterling College will be notified to complete Direct Loan Exit Counseling and Perkins Exit Counseling.
+The Department of Education strongly encourages students to complete these steps upon graduation or withdrawing from college.
+It is the student's responsibility to complete these steps.
 Direct Loan Exit Counseling can be completed at www.studentaid.gov.
 Perkins Loans Exit Counseling must be completed in the Financial Aid Department.
+Transcript may be held if students fail to complete exit counseling.

-- \Meal plans and/or dorm charges are not refundable or prorated if approved to live off campus after classes start. - \\Students who have attended class and leave will incur prorated charges for tuition, meals, and dorm.
+- Meal plans and/or dorm charges are not refundable or prorated if approved to live off campus after classes start. - Students who have attended class and leave will incur prorated charges for tuition, meals, and dorm.
 Fees are not prorated.